 - Fluent in English, as well as Spanish or Somali.

-Works primarily in an office environment.
+Works in an office environment and in the community at events.
 Will travel locally at times.
 Evening & weekend hours.

 Duties and responsibilities